ign3el/SplitBuddy/VPS-DEPLOYMENT.md

 ### Automatic Deployment with GitHub Actions

 The repository includes a GitHub Actions workflow that automatically deploys to your VPS on every push to the `main` branch.

+> **🔒 Security Note**: GitHub Actions only deploys code changes.
+Your `.env` file with database credentials stays safely on the VPS and is never pushed to GitHub or modified during deployment.

 #### Setup GitHub Secrets